Lammermuir Party: Voyage on Lammermuir

-Two typhoons

 The Lammermuir was nearly wrecked by two typhoons before limping into the Shanghai harbour in late September.

-Hudson Taylor, the missionary, recalled the most perilous time in the voyage:
+Taylor recalls the most perilous time in the voyage:

 The appearance of things was now truly terrific.
 Rolling fearfully, the masts and yards hanging down were tearing our only sail... and battering like a ram against the main yard.
 The deck from forecastle to poop was one scarcely broken sea.
 The roar of the water, the clanging of chains, the beating of the dangling masts and yards, the sharp smack of the torn sails made it almost impossible to hear any orders that might be given.

-Taylor wrote after twelve days of this experience:
+Taylor writes after twelve days of this experience:

 And for three days after that the danger only increased, as the ship was making water fast.
 Fires were all out and cooking was impossible.
 For a time no drinking water was obtainable, and the women as well as the men worked at the pumps.
 But through it all prayer was so wonderfully answered that no lives were lost or serious injuries sustained.

 The badly damaged ship caused a local stir in Shanghai.
-Emily Blatchley noted:
+Emily Blatchley notes:

 Our broken and dismantled condition made us an object of general curiosity; but we, in our hearts, thanked GOD for the great deliverance He had wrought for us in sparing the lives of all on board in such unusual peril-peril arising not only from the oversweeping waters themselves, but from the frequent falling of splintered yards, etc. But although Mr. Taylor had plenty of surgical practice with severe bruises and such-like hurts, not one life was lost, nor were any limbs broken.
 It is needless to say there were many narrow escapes.
 A vessel came in soon after we did, which had passed through the same typhoon, but only six lives remained out of twenty-two; sixteen had been drowned!
 It was well that we got in on the day we did, for they had some terribly stiff gales outside, which in our disabled condition we could scarcely have weathered.